fagan2888/workshop-cluster-training/docs/cluster_usage/remote_stata_options.md

-## Stata using X-forwarding
+## Option 1: X-forwarding

+!!! note
-The typical way of running Stata (or other graphical applications) remotely, this gives you the native behavior of Stata, but suffers from latency issues, which means that the screen will still be a bit stuttery
+    The typical way of running Stata (or other graphical applications) remotely, X-forwarding gives you the native behavior of Stata, but suffers from latency issues, which means that the screen will still be a bit stuttery

 ### Setup